 As for blow drying?

 I know if you’re in a rush in the mornings, it’s hard not to rely on the hair dryer.
-Just be careful with the heat.
+Again, just be careful with the heat.
 Try to gently towel dry and then air dry your hair until it’s barely damp, and then use the lowest heat setting to finish it up.

 I personally love my hot air brush because I seem to lack the natural grace it takes to use a blow dryer and a brush at the same time without mangling my hair.
 Plus it has some really gentle settings that keep my hair from getting too damaged.